drshahizan/HPDP/2425/assignment/A2/bdm/Mainecoon/big_data.md

   - May require adjustments for compatibility with existing Pandas-based workflows.

 ---
+## 🔍 Conclusion

+Our analysis demonstrates that:

+1. **For quick exploratory analysis**: Chunking and sampling are most efficient
+2. **For memory-constrained environments**: Data type optimization provides the best results
+3. **For processing speed**: Polars outperforms both Pandas and Dask
+4. **For overall performance**: Polars offers the best balance of speed and resource usage

+This project provides practical insights into handling large datasets efficiently, allowing data professionals to make informed decisions about which techniques and libraries to use based on their specific requirements and constraints.
+---
 ## ✅ Reflection

 This assignment enhanced our understanding of big data handling techniques.
 We learned the importance of choosing the right tools for specific tasks, especially when dealing with large datasets.
 The experience reinforced the need for efficient data processing strategies to extract meaningful insights without compromising performance.
 Overall, mastering these techniques equips us with essential skills for navigating the data-driven landscape more effectively.